 The two arrays cover about four acres combined.
 The larger site, with a capacity of 481 kilowatts, is located adjacent to Trysting Tree golf course just east of the Willamette River.
 The second site size is 289 kilowatts and is located adjacent to the bike path just east of the Benton County Fairgrounds near 53rd Street.
 Check real-time monitoring of both sites and see more information.

 The OSU Solar Trailer is a portable device that captures and stores solar energy.
-Its purpose is to educate about photovoltaic (solar electric) energy and provide a renewable, portable power supply.
+Its purpose is to educate about photovoltaic (solar electric) energy technologies and provide a renewable, portable power supply for events.
 It was designed by OSU students as a senior project in mechanical engineering and constructed in 2007.
 The Student Sustainability Initiative provided about $30,000 in project funding in addition to over $20,000 received in product donations and discounts from RJH Enterprises, Outback Power, Smith Glass, MK Battery, Wattsun, Abundant Solar, and Freebird Body and Paint.

-The device provides electricity to campus and community events such as Earth Week, the Beaver Community Fair, da Vinci Days, Fall Festival and others.
+The device provides electricity to campus and community events such as Earth Week, the Beaver Community Fair, da Vinci Days, Fall Festival, Oregon State Fair and others.
 Because of its on-board battery system, the Solar Trailer can also power electrical loads at night.
 Power duration for large loads is extended during the day, and most small loads can be powered indefinitely.
 The batteries are the limiting factor for long duration power draws, but large temporary loads up to the circuit ratings below are no problem.
 The Trailer can also be available for emergency dispatch to wherever remote power requirements may exist.

 Solar Trailer specifications:

 In June 2009, the Solar Trailer was used to charge a campus visitor's Tesla Roadster, illustrating that transportation fuels can be renewable too.